LenneDalben/StardewValleyModsGPL/It Takes a Village/[CP] It Takes a Village - Class Events/README.md

 * Edit Penny 8 Heart Event: The first question in Penny's 8 heart event is tweaked to include a reference to the lessons.
 Default is true.
 This edit is compatible with atravita's Penny 8 Heart Event Adjusted, Hanatsuki's Gender Neutrality Mod, Hanatsuki's Fix Dialog Differences, Not a Farmer - Job Title Replacer, and Villager Name Replacer.
 Set this to false if you have another mod that edits Penny's 8 heart event.

+* Progression Mode: By default, this is set to false.
+This means the order of the lessons will be completely random and you'll have a chance of seeing wider variety of bonus dynamic dialog.
+Set this to true if you want events to be grouped and play in a semi-randomized sequence according to the bracket grouping (see spoiler guide for the bracket groupings), but see a smaller variety of dynamic dialog.

 Note that the mod does not come packaged with a config file.
 The config file will be generated after you run the game with the mod installed at least once.